ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 "Elias," he said, his voice carrying a weariness that made my chest tighten.
 "I was hoping you'd come by."

 I followed him into the living space, immediately noticing the changes since my last visit.
 What had once been a comfortable home filled with the casual disorder of an active life had been transformed into something approaching a shrine.
 Photographs covered every available surface—images of Marcus with a man I recognized as his husband, David, who had Crossed two months earlier.
+A pillow and blanket lay crumpled on the couch, suggesting Marcus had been sleeping there rather than in the bedroom he had shared with David.
+Tear-stained notes were scattered among the photographs—fragments of letters Marcus had started writing but never finished.

 The pictures traced a timeline of their relationship, from early images showing two young researchers laughing together in laboratory settings, through years of shared adventures and quiet domestic moments, to the final photographs where David's expression had begun to show the characteristic serenity that preceded departure.
 Marcus had arranged them with obsessive care, creating a visual narrative of love and loss that made my emotional processing struggle to maintain equilibrium.

 "I've been thinking about what you said," Marcus told me, settling into a chair surrounded by memories.
+His hand moved unconsciously to his pocket, fingers finding the simple gold band he still carried—David's wedding ring, which he turned over and over like a talisman.
 "About the pattern, about the inevitability of it all.
-I keep looking at these pictures, trying to understand what David was thinking in those final weeks."
+I keep looking at these pictures, trying to understand what David was thinking in those final weeks.
+If Crossing is the only door that leads to David, then maybe I need to walk through it."

 I studied the photographs, my vision picking up details that baseline human perception would miss.
 The progression was subtle but unmistakable—David's facial expressions gradually shifting from normal human emotion to something approaching transcendent peace, his posture becoming more still and centered, his eyes gaining a quality of distant focus that I had learned to recognize as the precursor to Crossing.